Once you have setup all your CNC

 You can repeat count how many times you want to send any file.

-If you need to send and store executive tapes, you can send
+If you need to send and store executive tapes, you can, if

-binary, if your tool breaks some way into a file, you can
+your tool breaks some way into a file, you can start the DNC

-start the DNC from exactly the point you specify in the file
+from exactly the point you specify in the file and restart

 |